 granule_gid – reference of the VizieR catalogue, indicating the origin of the data

 granule_uid – a unique identifier derived from the original paper

-The original data calibration is preserved, and data are provided either as flux, radiance, reflectance or emissivity, and are sometimes normalized.
+The original data calibration is preserved: data are provided either as flux, radiance, reflectance or emissivity, and are sometimes normalized.
 Scaling is indicated in the parameter data_calibration_desc.

 The spectral axis in the files is always wavelength in µm.
 The Mahlke et al 2022 spectra are reprocessed relative to the original publications and interpolated at relevant wavelengths.

 Additional spectra of asteroids and dwarf planets are available in other EPN_TAP data services, e. g., M4ast or HST_planeto.
 They can be queried simultaneously from the VESPA portal.

-The current data service will be improved by adding more catalogues from VizieR – contact the helpdesk for comments: email@example.com
+The current data service is regularly improved by adding new catalogues from VizieR – contact the helpdesk for comments: email@example.com

-This data service is provided in the framework of the VESPA activity in Europlanet-2024 by Paris Astronomical Data Centre (PADC)
+This data service is provided in the framework of the VESPA activity in Europlanet-2024-RI by Paris Astronomical Data Centre (PADC)

 The Europlanet 2024 Research Infrastructure project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871149.
 Additional funding was provided in France by the Action Spécifique Observatoire Virtuel and Programme National de Planétologie / INSU.